artem-bondar/pathfinding/README.md

 ## About

-In this project next pathfinding algorithmes were implemented:
+In this project next pathfinding algorithms were implemented:

 - Breadthfirst search
 - Dijkstra